Our approach: Teaching (with) Writing

 The UWP newsletter, Write Free or Die, is a pdf publication geared towards faculty that is delivered via email in the Fall and Spring semesters.
 Previous newsletters can be found here.

 The UWP hosts an annual guest speaker to facilitate workshops, present current research, or to provide other information relevant to faculty who are engaged with writing across the curriculum.
 In recent years, the UNH Writing Program has hosted notable speakers such as Dr. Barbara Walvoord, Professor Emerita, University of Notre Dame, on “How to make grading efficient and useful for learning,” and Dr. Les Perelman, former Director of Writing Across the Curriculum in Comparative Media Studies / Writing at the Massachusetts Institute of Technology, who presented on issues involved with automated essay scoring.
-The Guest Speakers series is made possible in part through the generosity of the Dane Family Fund.
+Past Guest Speakers in this series were possible in part through the generosity of the Dane Family Fund.
+Current and future guests are now supported by the kindness of the Dey Family Fund.

 The Connors Writing Center (CWC) offers an in-class peer-response presentation (also available online via video) to assist faculty who wish to include peer work in their classes.
 It also provides 10-minute classroom presentations on the CWC and other resources.
-Please see the Connors Writing Center Website for more information.
+Please submit a request for a classroom visit.

 Faculty may coordinate with the UWP to have a graduate student writing fellow provide class-linked writing assistance.
 Please see the Writing Fellow Page for more information.